What should I wear?

 What class should I start with?

-If you are a beginner, we normally recommend that you start with Lindy Hop 1 or Intro to Charleston.
+If you are a beginner, we normally recommend that you start with one of the intro classes listed on our classes page.
 Prerequisites are listed for each class, but talk with the teachers if you believe you have equivalent experience.
-See also the prerequisite graph and list of classes.
+See also the prerequisite graph.

 How do I learn about class cancellations?